douglasmiranda/ddpt/README.md

   - make sure they are healthy
   - stop the old replicas
 - If everything went ok, docker ingress network will redirect the requests to the new replicas
-- If the updated replicas are not fine, the healthcheck reported failure, Docker start the rollback to the previous settings
+- If the updated replicas are not fine, the health check reported failure, Docker start the rollback to the previous settings

-Of course it can be more complicated than that, you probably need to run some simulated scenarios in order to decide if this is enough for your project.
+Of course, it can be more complicated than that, you probably need to run some simulated scenarios in order to decide if this is enough for your project.

 ##### Security